 If you feel that a licensed business has not handled your complaint to your satisfaction, we encourage you first to discuss the issue with the business directly.
 Thereafter, if you are still unsatisfied, you can file a complaint against the business with the BMA.

-To make a complaint about your financial service provider to the BMA, you will first need to gather the information required (see checklist below) and then submit your complaint either online or by email.
+To make a complaint about a financial services provider you have two options.
+You can submit complaint either online or by email.

 About Your Consent